 Everyone wants to know how to travel more.
 I’m certain you’re no exception!
 Though there’s no magic bullet, except maybe winning the lottery, there are a ton of simple ways to help you get out exploring more often.
-For most of us, the biggest obstacles to travel are time, money, and the confidence that we know what the hell we’re doing.
+Usually the biggest obstacles to travel are time, money, and the confidence that we know what the hell we’re doing.

 Having spent the last thirteen years figuring out how to travel more, I’ve learned a few lessons along the way.
-There’s a method of bringing all the pieces together that I like to call ‘Value Travel’.
-This idea is really about accepting that there’s not one right way to travel.
-Every travel experience is different based on your budget, time you have to spend, who you’re traveling with (if anyone!), your destination, and what kind of experience you’re in the mood for.Approaching your trips with an open mind about how all the pieces come together will definitely help you travel more!
+There’s a method of bringing all the pieces together that I call ‘Value Travel’.
+It starts with accepting that there’s not one right way to travel.
+Every travel experience is different based on your budget, the time you have to spend, who you’re traveling with (if anyone), your destination, and what kind of experience you want to have.Approaching your trips with an open mind about how all the pieces come together will definitely help you travel more!
 Let’s explore this some more, shall we?

 How to Travel More With the Value Travel Approach

 Once you know the size and shape (time and money to spend) of your travel gift, you need to fit the rest of the pieces inside.
 These are the big things like how you’re going to get there, where you’re going to stay, how you’ll get around, what you’ll do while you’re there, and how you’ll sustain yourself with all the good food available!
 It’s so much easier than you might think, I promise.The best part about the value travel approach is that all those pieces are flexible.
 They can adjust to fit your needs for any particular experience.
-In certain places, Scandinavia for example, accommodations are more expensive than if you’re planning a trip to Romania.
+In certain places, like Scandinavia, accommodations are going to cost more than in Romania.
 You’ll spend more of your budget on where you sleep, but you can make up the difference by finding cheap flights or opting to have a picnic in the park instead of eating in a restaurant.
 The experience is just as enjoyable, and you save money so you can travel more often!

 How Value Travel Helps You Save Money

-The whole point of this approach to planning your travel experiences is that you spend the money on what’s actually important to you.
+The whole point is that you spend the money on what’s actually important to you.
 If you love to go out for a great meal, but don’t care about museums, spend your money on dinner.
 Of course, we want to do all of the things all of the time, right?

 The real question then is this: would you rather make some of your travel dreams come true now with what you have available or sit around waiting until you can do every single thing you want before doing anything at all?

 By choosing to say yes to what’s available, you’re giving yourself the opportunity to save money on travel now and have more experiences later.
-Let me share an example from my own travels so you can see what I mean.
-When my husband and I went to Iceland with a couple of friends in 2011, our budget was really limited.
+Here's an example -- when my husband and I went to Iceland with a couple of friends in 2011, our budget was really limited.
 We only had a couple thousand dollars each to spend.
-Because Iceland, for us, is all about nature and accommodations are pretty spendy, we chose to take our tents and camp our way around the island.
+Because Iceland is all about nature and traditional accommodations were outside our budget, we chose to take our tents and camp our way around the island.
 It was so much fun!!

 We got to be up close and personal with the natural beauty we came to see and saved a ton of money.
 Now, camping might not be your jam, but you can make the trade-off somewhere else.
 If you can be flexible with the time of year you travel, you can save a ton on flights that will make up the difference in accommodation.
 It’s all about getting creative!